pnp/cli-microsoft365/docs/docs/contribute/creating-the-pr.md

 git remote add upstream https://github.com/pnp/cli-microsoft365.git
 ```

-## Check in your local changes
+## Check in your Local Changes

-Before we continue, we should make sure that all our files are committed in our branch.
-This can be achieved via git commands or, if you are using Visual Studio Code, from the activity bar, selecting `Source Control`.
-On the tab `Source Control`, you can give your commit a name.
-Generally, this will be the title of the issue you are working on.
-Then you press the button commit and your files should be safely committed to your local branch.
+Before proceeding, ensure that all your files are committed to your branch.
+If you're using Visual Studio Code, you can achieve this by selecting `Source Control` from the activity bar and providing a commit name in the `Source Control` tab.
+Generally, the commit name should be the title of the issue you are working on.
+Then click the commit button to safely commit your files to your local branch.

-If you are solely working with git, you will need to do the following.
+If you're solely working with git, follow these steps:

 ```bash
 # Stash all your files